voxel51/fiftyone/docs/index.rst

 Find and remove similar samples in your dataset to reduce redundancy.

-.. rubric:: :doc:`Bootstrap A Training Dataset<tutorials/???.ipynb>`:
+.. rubric:: :doc:`Bootstrap a Training Dataset<tutorials/???.ipynb>`:

 Bootstrap your training dataset with raw images.